iexel/fontus/README.md

 ####Web server

-The application has been tested tested in Tomcat 7.
+The application has been tested in Tomcat 7.
 It should work in any other servlet container/Java EE server.

 ####DB